paradiso-io/cep18-casper-for-rebalance/client-js/README.md

     );
     ```

-  - Create a deploy to transfer from an account owner to a recipient given that the direct caller has been previously approved to spend the specified amount on behalf of the owner:
+Create a deploy to transfer from an account owner to a recipient, given that the direct caller has been previously approved to spend the specified amount on behalf of the owner:

     ```ts
     const deploy = cep18.transferFrom(